Eucephalus ledophyllus

 ledophyllus means 'ledum-like leaves' similar to those of Ledum

-Photo location: Very common in the vicinity of Sunrise, shown here next to the parking lot (Mountain in background) and along the Sunrise Rim and Sourdough Ridge trails.
+Photo location: Very common in the vicinity of Sunrise, along the Sunrise Rim and Sourdough Ridge trails.
+Other locations include lower Skyline Trail at Paradise and the south side of the Naches Loop Trail.